Neuromuscular Medicine Fellowship Portal

 Each year, we accept fellows with diverse academic interests and career paths, and their chosen projects reflect this breadth of interests.
 Many graduates have gone on to have successful careers as physician scientists or clinical researchers.
 Others enter academic medicine or practice as clinicians.
 Others have chosen to participate in or lead clinical trials, lead quality improvement work, or are passionate about medical education.
 Some fellows have pursued an additional year of ALS, translational neuroscience or clinical trial fellowships at MGH following neuromuscular fellowship.

-To apply, candidates must have completed an ACGME-accredited neurology residency training program and be eligible for board certification in Massachusetts.
-We are delighted to be participating in the Neuromuscular fellowship match for 2023.
-Given travel and visitor restrictions related to COVID-19, interviews will be performed over videoconferencing.
-We look forward to sharing our program with applicants in this new way.
+To apply, candidates must have completed an ACGME-accredited adult or pediatric neurology residency training program or an ACGME-accredited PMR residency and be eligible for board certification in Massachusetts.
+We are delighted to be participating in the Neuromuscular fellowship match.
+Interviews will remain virtual this year.

 Please visit our program website for faculty, fellow and alumni listings and additional information.